About CIN

 CIN’s Commitment to Equity

-- Building a network with shared governance, partners co-designing priorities, transparent communication, and financial support for CBOs.
+- Building a network that manifests this commitment through shared governance, co-design of priorities, transparent communication, and financial support for CBOs

 Join CIN!